Elehuris Montero Player Props: Rockies vs. Reds

 Elehuris Montero At The Plate

-- Montero is batting .179 with three doubles, a triple, a home run and three walks.
+- Montero has three doubles, a triple, a home run and three walks while hitting .179.

-- In seven games this season (25.9%), Montero has picked up an RBI, including two games with multiple runs batted in.
+- Montero has driven in a run in seven games this year (25.9%), including two games with multiple runs batted in.

-- In seven of 27 games this year, he has scored, including multiple runs once.
+- In seven of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.